MalphasWats/Ludum-Dare-38/README.md

 *{2017-04-23 16:36 GMT+1}*: I've spent almost the whole day fighting a really annoying bug.
 I'm not entirely sure why it was so much trouble.
 Scratch "+1 FTW", the fudge fix fell apart once I added higher tiles (trees) - it's been an issue before, items placed at a higher z-level than the ground were correspondingly offset on the y-axis, which is what I *want*, but not for the first 'layer'.
 The 'ground' should sit beneath **everything**, which it was, but then also everything *on* the floor was floating.
 It makes drawing maps a pain and I wanted to fix it but it took ages.

 Almost certain I won't be able to submit anything for the compo. *Maybe* I can get something together for the jam but we'll see.
 I have work tomorrow!

+## Artificial Intelligence

+*{2017-04-23 19:48 GMT+1}*: Today I've largely been hacking away at the engine, which is a little annoying because it has meant there's been very little *game* progress.
+I think I've finally got that working sensibly now, so I've been able to implement some **very** basic AI behaviour in the creature: It'll start off looking for food, ignoring you.
+Once it finds food, it will start eating.
+If you approach it whilst it is eating, it will chase you and attempt to attack you.
+Currently however, there's no concept of health or of attacking back!

+Obviously, I'd like to have multiple different types of creature eventually, with different behaviours.
+Also, there's no animations so far, but they just take so much time and I'm slow at it!